【Actual Survey 2025】60% of People Living in Shonan Answer "I Love Winter Too." How to Enjoy Shonan in Winter, Where Tranquility and Scenery Are Appreciated!

-Garage Standard Co., Ltd. (Headquarters: Chiyoda Ward, Tokyo; Representative Director: Toshizumi Hotta) operates "roomap," a real estate service specializing in the Shonan and Kamakura areas.
-Roomap conducted a "Winter Shonan and Kamakura Area Lifestyle Survey 2025" targeting residents of the Shonan and Kamakura area.
-This survey clarifies how people actually living in Shonan perceive and spend their winters, which are often considered the off-season for tourism.
+Garage Standard Co., Ltd. (Headquarters: Chiyoda Ward, Tokyo; Representative Director: Toshizumi Hotta) operates "roomap," a real estate service specializing in the Shonan and Kamakura areas. roomap conducted a "2025 Winter Shonan and Kamakura Area Lifestyle Survey" targeting residents of the Shonan and Kamakura region.
+This survey reveals how people actually living in the area perceive winter Shonan—often considered an off-season for tourism—and how they spend their time during this period.

 Survey Overview